cortex-js/cortexjs.io/src/docs/contributing-code.md

 Sure!

 Have a look at the issue report: if the issue is assigned to someone, they're on it!
-Maybe you can find something else to work on, or you can contact the person its assigned to to see if they need a hand.
+Maybe you can find something else to work on, or you can contact the person it's assigned to to see if they need a hand.

-Otherwise, add a comment in the issue indicating you'd like to work on resolving the issue and go for it!
+If the issue is not assigned to anyone, add a comment in the issue indicating you'd like to work on resolving the issue and go for it!

 ## How to Submit Some Code?